Aircloak/aircloak/cloak/docs/diffix.md

 7. If there are not enough values to compute either min or max, set the bounds to :unknown and always use safe math functions

 The procedure for date/time/datetime is similar but the following two differences:
-1. In step 5, the closest snapped value is computed from '1900-01-01' (rather than zero, as is the case with numeric).
+1. In step 5, the closest snapped value is computed from '1900-01-01' (rather than zero, as is the case with numeric columns).
 2. In step 6, the max is expanded by adding 50 years (rather than multiply by 10).
 [ghi3794](https://github.com/Aircloak/aircloak/issues/3794)